codacy/docs/docs/organizations/managing-repositories.md

 !!! note
     When a user adds a new repository to Codacy, all organization admins start following it automatically.

-To add a new repository to Codacy:
+To add new repositories to Codacy:

 1. Click the button **Manage repositories** at the top right-hand corner of the page.
 This opens a window listing your organization repositories.